VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up and running the vkCmdDraw command.md

 The second argument tells vulkan what type of pipeline you're binding.
 This is because vulkan needs to know about the attachments in the fragment shader in the **VkAttachmentReference**

-If you've set things up so the viewport and scissor are dynamic when [[Setting up the dynamic states]] within the graphics pipeline here is were you have to dynamically set up them up.
+If you've set things up so the viewport and scissor are dynamic when [[Setting up the dynamic states]] within the graphics pipeline here is where you have to dynamically set up them up.

 ```c++
 VkViewport viewport{};